Password spray investigation

 Searching for sign-ins based on the status

 You can then download this data as a .csv file for analysis.
-For more information, see Sign-in activity reports in the Azure Active Directory portal.
+For more information, see Sign-in activity reports in the Microsoft Entra admin center.

 Prioritize findings

-It is important to be able to react to the most critical threat.
-This can be the attacker has successfully obtained access to an account and therefore can access/exfiltrate data.
-The attacker has the password but may not be able to access the account for example they have the password but are not passing the MFA challenge.
-Also, the attacker could not be guessing passwords correctly but continuing to try.
+It's important to be able to react to the most critical threat.
+This threat can indicate that the attacker has successfully obtained access to an account and therefore can access/exfiltrate data; the attacker has the password but may not be able to access the account.
+For example, they have the password but aren't passing the MFA challenge.
+Also, the attacker couldn't be guessing passwords correctly but continuing to try.
 During analysis, prioritize these findings:

 Check legacy authentication

 Most attacks use legacy authentication.
-There are a number of ways to determine the protocol of the attack.
+There are many ways to determine the protocol of the attack.

-In Azure AD, navigate to Sign-Ins and filter on Client App.
+1. In Microsoft Entra ID, navigate to Sign-Ins and filter on Client App.

 List of legacy protocols

-Or if you have an Azure workspace, you can use the pre-built legacy authentication workbook located in the Azure Active Directory portal under Monitoring and Workbooks.
+3. Or if you have an Azure workspace, you can use the prebuilt legacy authentication workbook located in the Microsoft Entra admin center under Monitoring and Workbooks.

 Legacy authentication workbook

-Block IP address Azure AD for managed scenario (PHS including staging)
+Block IP address Microsoft Entra ID for managed scenario (PHS including staging)

 Has the user used this operating system, IP, ISP, device, or browser before?

-If the user has not used them before and this activity is unusual, then flag the user and investigate all of their activities.
+If they haven't and this activity is unusual, flag the user and investigate all of their activities.

 Is the IP marked as “risky”?

-Ensure you record successful passwords but failed multi-factor authentication (MFA) responses, as this activity indicates that the attacker is getting the password but not passing MFA.
+Ensure you record successful passwords but failed MFA responses, as this activity indicates that the attacker is getting the password but not passing MFA.

 Set aside any account that appears to be a normal sign-in, for example, passed MFA, location and IP not out of the ordinary.